 Marinated Watermelon Salad with Whipped Feta Dip is a quick and easy recipe to put together.
 This salad recipe is the perfect appetizer or side dish to bring to summer parties for a refreshing savory bite with a tangy note.
-In this watermelon recipe, we transform a simple block of feta cheese into a delicious spreadable whipped feta dip just by blending it with LIA Greek premium olive oil in the food processor.
+In this watermelon recipe, we transform a simple block of feta cheese into a delicious spreadable whipped feta dip just by blending it with Greek premium olive oil in the food processor.
 We'll also teach you how to make your own Middle Eastern spice mix, and some good to know facts about sumac.

 Hello my friends.
 I hope you’re hungry today because we are crafting a restaurant-quality appetizer of marinated watermelon salad with feta dip.
 You read that correctly; marinated, watermelon.

 These days I can’t stop thinking of ways to use watermelon in savory dishes and now it just feels wrong to stop.
 Watermelon might very well be the next big thing.
 It’s incredibly versatile and lends itself to all kinds of flavor combinations.
 When something is as fresh, enticingly sweet, and noble as watermelon, you know you have to make the most out of it.

 If there’s a more gastronomic fruit than watermelon, I don’t know what it is.
 Watermelon is remarkably versatile.
 You can make everything with it!
 You can grill it, dice it, and toss it in salads, or marinate it for a sweet and savory appetizer like we’re doing today.
 We’re going to marinate it and pair it with creamy whipped feta dip.
 How does that sound?
 Let's see how it’s done.